meilisearch/documentation/reference/features/configuration.md

 ## Configuring an instance with environment variables

-The format of the environment variables is identical to the command line options with the exception that it is uppercased and `MEILI_` is prepended.
+Environment variables are always identical to the command-line flags, but prepended with `MEILI_` and written in upper case.

 ```bash
 export MEILI_DB_PATH=./meilifiles